dani-santos-code/upload_it/README.md

 ## Image Uploader Client Code

 This is the FE implementation of the Image Uploader API project

-In the project directory, you can run:
+In the project directory `client`, you can run:

 ### `npm run start`